 Slide Presentation Requirements

-- All presentations must be submitted in English.
+- All presentations must be submitted and presented in English.

-- If slides are used, the first slide (after title slide) must reflect the required disclosure information.
+- The first slide (after title slide) must show all required disclosure information.

 - The names of commercial products cannot be used unless the failure to do so would present a patient safety issue.

-- No patient identification information can be visible within presentation materials (e.g., names in echo scans, CT scans, or photos of patients).
+- No patient identifying information can be visible within presentation materials (e.g., no names in echo scans, CT scans, or X-rays, and no photos of patients’ faces or identifying marks).

-- Presenters/Moderators are responsible for ensuring that the content being presented at the educational activity is consistent with and does not violate another organization’s publication guidelines and conditions.
+- Presenters/moderators are responsible for ensuring that the content being presented at the Annual Meeting is not duplicative and does not violate another organization’s publication guidelines and conditions.